rastersoft/autovala/wiki/autovala-fileformat.5.md

 The next line has the command **project_name**.
 This command sets the name assigned to this project.

 Next line can contain **project_version**.
 This allows to set a default version number for the project.
 Thus, every binary or library that doesn't specify a version number will take it from this.
 The version can be defined as *X.Y* or *X.Y.Z* (being X, Y and Z numbers with one or more digits).

+The next line, which is optional, is **po_comment_tag**, and is used to enable the notes for translators in the generated .po files.
+If the tag is put *as is* (with or without the trailing colon), then *xgettext* will receive the parameter *--add-comments*, thus adding as notes for translators every comment located before a translatable string.
+But if a string is set as the value for this tag (e.g. **po_comment_tag: TRANSLATOR**), then *xgettext* will receive the parameter *--add-comments=PARAMETER* (in the previous example it will be *--add-comments=TRANSLATOR*), thus adding only as notes for transtators the comments that start with the specified parameter.

 Then, the next line contains **vala_version**, which specifies the minimum Vala version needed to compile this project.
 By default, it is filled with the version number of the vala version installed when the project was created.